Knarta/Knarta/README.md

 I am a career changer with a passion for technology and innovation.

-Currently, I am a student at [Holberton School](https://www.holbertonschool.com/), where I am learning full-stack software development.
+Currently, I am a student at [Holberton School](https://www.holbertonschool.com/).

 I am excited to bring my diverse background and fresh perspective to the tech industry.